NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio.md

 ---
-title: Introductory Guide to Creating and Publishing a NuGet Package using Visual Studio | Microsoft Docs
+title: Introductory Guide to Creating and Publishing a .NET Standard NuGet Package using Visual Studio | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen
-ms.date: 02/02/2018
+ms.date: 03/18/2018
 ms.topic: get-started-article
 ms.prod: nuget
 ms.technology: null
-description: A walkthrough tutorial on creating and publishing a NuGet package using Visual Studio 2017.
+description: A walkthrough tutorial on creating and publishing a .NET Standard NuGet package using Visual Studio 2017.
 keywords: NuGet package creation, NuGet package publishing, NuGet tutorial, Visual Studio create NuGet package, msbuild pack ms.reviewer:
 - karann-msft
 - unniravindranathan
 ---

-# Create and publish a package using Visual Studio
+# Create and publish a package using Visual Studio (.NET Standard)

-It's a simple process to create a NuGet package from a .NET Class Library in Visual Studio, and then publish it to nuget.org using a CLI tool.
+It's a simple process to create a NuGet package from a .NET Standard Class Library in Visual Studio, and then publish it to nuget.org using a CLI tool.

 ## Prerequisites